 Sterilization Containers

 Containers are available in various types and sizes for serving different purposes in health care facilities.
 Containers are designed to hold surgical sets for sterilization as well as to maintain the sterility of instruments during transportation and storage.
-Our extensive product line includes a wide array of accessories such as wire baskets, silicone mats, textile products, ID tags, and labels.
-Click any image for details, or download our Sterile Container System catalog for a complete product list.

 Content